 Head & Cap

 - The cap is the end of the cigar which you cut and smoke.

 - The head is just before the cap.

 Binder And Filler (Inside)

-- Inside of the cigar body, similar to the wrapper but on the inside, holding everything together.
+- Inside of the cigar body, similar to the tobacco leaf wrapper but on the inside, holding everything together.

 - This is used to measure the size/thickness of a cigar.
 The way a cigar is measured is in terms of its ring gauge.

-- The ring gauge of your cigar will explain key characteristics of the cigar – amount of smoke, burn time, flavor, aroma.
+- The ring gauge of your cigar will explain the key characteristics of the cigar – the amount of smoke, burn time, flavor, aroma.

 - It has been suggested that the thicker the ring gauge the cooler the smoke.
 There is more filler in a thicker cigar and therefore more flavor.